Limnoria/Limnoria-doc/use/plugins/anonymous.rst

 The Anonymous plugin
 ====================

-.. _command-do:
+.. _command-channel-do:

 do <channel> <action>
 ^^^^^^^^^^^^^^^^^^^^^

 Performs *<action>* in *<channel>*.

-.. _command-say:
+.. _command-channel-say:

 say <channel|nick> <text>
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Sends *<text>* to *<channel|nick>*.
-Can only send to *<nick>* if supybot.plugins.Anonymous.allowPrivateTarget is True.
+Can only send to *<nick>* if :ref:`supybot.plugins.Anonymous.allowPrivateTarget` is True.